crespi-lang/crespi-docs/docs/en/README.md

 ## Key Features

-### Bilingual Syntax
+### Multilingual Syntax

-English is canonical; a Spanish language pack provides localized aliases.
+English is canonical; language packs provide localized aliases.
+Spanish is the first language pack, with the architecture designed to support additional languages in the future.
 See the Spanish docs for localized examples.

 ```crespi
 // English (primary)